 Nothing appears to happen when I select the Install button

 If nothing appears to happen when you select the Install button, try one of the following options.

-Try the InPrivate browsing option in Internet Explorer.
+Try the private browsing option for your browser.

 Find the version of Windows you're running in the table below, and follow those steps to open the Run command.